todogroup/ospo-career-path/module5/README.md

 DevOps integration using custom-built software and custom processes can be used to augment other previously mentioned scanning mechanisms and gain additional information from the processes used to build the software.

-Because the DevOps build system is able to determine dependencies during builds, it can combine that information with the output of other tools to help create a more robust BOM.
+Because the DevOps build system is able to determine dependencies during builds, it can combine that information with the output of other tools to help create a more robust SBOM.
 This is especially true of development organizations that may have intricate dependencies, or legacy packages in their software that are unlikely to be identified correctly by commercial or open source scanning technologies.

 The one downside is that these custom configurations/systems do require effort to build and maintain, but if your organization already has a build system tied to a DevOps infrastructure, integrating outside scanning tools into this environment may be possible and may help alleviate a fair amount of manual review/compliance work.